 - 1. Consultation and liaison with prison staff and assistance with behavioural/management plans - 2.
-Mental health screening and assessment The Mental Health screening tool is used by Corrections Registered Nurse, for prisoners 18yrs and over.
+Mental health screening and assessment The Mental Health screening tool is used by a Corrections employed Registered Nurse, for prisoners 18yrs and over.
 It is done within the first 7 days after arrival to Prison.
 The prisoner is referred to the Forensic service if screened as positive to indicators on the screening tool.
 Forensic nurses complete a full mental health examination which can take up to 1hr, with 30 minutes write-up.
-Outcome of assessments are discussed at MDT's and then triaged to: Be followed up by Forensic services; or No further follow up by Forensics Health sent a notification; or No further follow-up by Forensics and recommendation of package of care i.e. Corrections psychology, and AOD.
+Outcome of assessments are discussed at MDT's and then triaged to: Be followed up by Forensic services; or No further follow up by Forensics - Health sent a notification; or No further follow-up by Forensics and recommendation of package of care i.e. Corrections psychology, and AOD.
 Case management and treatment of inmates who have a mental health illness/mental health issues. - 3.
-The transfer of mentally ill prisoners (s45 & 46) to secure inpatient services. - 4.
+The transfer of mentally ill prisoners (s45 & 46) to secure inpatient services (Rangipapa for females and Purehurehu for males). - 4.
 The provision of reports and oral evidence as necessary to the Parole Board. - 5.
 When the inmates who have mental health illness/mental health issues are released to the community, the team will refer the inmates on to the appropriate community mental health team for their catchment area.
-Primarily the forensic community services are the prisons and the forensic service should directly manage only a few clients in the community.